Mulga Bill’s Bicycle Band

 During the 1970s Australian fork revival, three of the most significant and trend setting bands were Mulga Bill’s Bicycle Band, Cobbers and SteamShuttle.
 Appearing at various pop and cultural festival ps gave them exposure to wider audiences and set the direction of many contemporary and later groups.
 Hear founding members John Armstrong [Cobbers] , Barry Golding [MBBB] and Graham Seal [SteamShuttle] with NLA folklorist Rob Willis in music and conversation on their roles in the evolution of Australian folk music and what they are doing now.

-Barry Golding penned these notes in April 2016 after discussion with several former band members: Chris Bettle, Elizabeth Eager and Clive Willman (to April 2020 Barry was still living in Kingston 3364 Victoria; Chris was living in Canberra, and Elizabeth and Clive were living in Castlemaine).
+Barry Golding penned these April 2016 notes after discussion with several former band members: Chris Bettle, Elizabeth Eager and Clive Willman (to August 2022 Barry was still living in Kingston 3364, Victoria; Chris was living in Canberra, and Elizabeth and Clive were living in Castlemaine).
 We intend to progressively add other material, if there is interest and time.
 All of the band’s documentary records and original sound recordings are pre-internet and pre-digital, so this will take some time and effort.

 Brief History of Mulga Bill’s Bicycle Band